Percy Howard, LCSW is the President and CEO of the

-Will Rhett-Mariscal, PhD, MS, is the Director for the Operations team at CIBHS.
-Dr. Rhett-Mariscal has developed and implemented improvement projects impacting California’s public behavioral public behavioral health system in the areas of health equity, integration, prevention and early intervention, and SUD.
+Will Rhett-Mariscal, PhD, MS, is a Director at CIBHS.
+Dr. Rhett-Mariscal has developed and implemented practice and system improvement projects impacting California’s public behavioral health system in the areas of health equity, health care integration, prevention and early intervention, and SUD.